 Meaning "the place with writing on flat stones," Dzibilchaltún (dzi-bil-chal-toon) isn't a place you'd travel miles out of your way to see.
 But since it's not far off the road, about halfway between Progreso and Mérida, it's convenient and, in its own way, interesting.
 More than 16-square km (6-square miles) of land here is cluttered with mounds, platforms, piles of rubble, plazas, and stelae.
 Although only a few buildings have been excavated to date, scientists

-to archaeologists, the area may have been settled as early as 500 BC, and was inhabited until the time of the conquest.
-At its height, there were around 40,000 people living at the site.
+find Dzibilchaltún fascinating because of the sculpture and ceramics from all periods of Mayan civilization that have been unearthed.
+The area may have been settled as early as 500 BC and was inhabited until the time of the conquest.
+At its height, there were around 40,000 people living here.

 unknown, Yucatán, Mexico